2026 Canadian Championship

-The 2026 Canadian Championship (Championnat canadien 2026) will be the nineteenth edition of the Canadian Championship, the premier men's domestic cup competition in Canadian soccer, and the 25th competition staged to determine the winner of the Voyageurs Cup.
-It is expected to feature all twelve professional men's soccer teams in Canada, three from Major League Soccer and nine from the Canadian Premier League, along with the champions of the four semi-professional League1 Canada competitions.
-This tournament will mark the first Voyageurs Cup campaign for Calgary Blizzard SC, Langley United, FC Supra du Québec, and Woodbridge Strikers.
+The 2026 Canadian Championship (Championnat canadien 2026) is the 19th edition of the Canadian Championship, the premier men's domestic cup competition in Canadian soccer, and the 25th competition for the Voyageurs Cup.

+The tournament features all 11 professional men's clubs in Canada—three from Major League Soccer and eight from the Canadian Premier League—along with the four 2025 semi-professional regional champions of the Premier Soccer Leagues Canada.
+This edition marked debut appearances of Calgary Blizzard SC, Langley United, FC Supra du Québec, and Woodbridge Strikers.